 So many people in Logan want to work, but find it difficult to get a job.

 Some are fleeing domestic and family violence, keen to make a fresh start for their kids.

 Others are like Anne, who comes from overseas and can’t access most Australian employment services or income support.

 Some are young and leaving care for the first time, hoping to make it on their own.

 Others have been out of the workforce for years raising children and are struggling to develop the IT skills needed for today’s job market.

-The YFS Spark program offers a great lifeline, but government funding has ended and we need your support to continue.
+The YFS Spark program offers a great lifeline, but government funding is limited and we need your support to continue.

 Can you contribute to this important work?

 You can make a real difference to someone getting a job.

 - $20 can top up a GoCard so a jobseeker can travel to an interview.